 Many riders who suffer from shoulder and upper back pain mistakenly shorten their reach, thinking it's caused by their bars being too far away.
 Often it's just the opposite; a short reach causes them to shrug their shoulder to take up the slack, leading to pain between the shoulder blades and below the neck.

 At the same time, the further away your bars are the more your bike handling is compromised.
-If you're focusing on 'cross or criteriums, you might set yourself up a little short, so that you can reach your hoods while still in a somewhat upright position.
-If you're strictly a road rider or someone who likes to attack and ride solo, you might push things to a longer, more aerodynamic set up.
+If you're focusing on 'cross or criteriums, you might set yourself up a little short, so that you can reach your hoods and remain in a somewhat upright position.
+If you're strictly a road rider or someone who likes to attack and ride solo, you might push things to a longer, narrower, more aerodynamic set up.

 Drop is measured as the distance between the horizontal planes of the deepest point of the top of your saddle and the center of your handlebars.
 (You can use the top rather than the center, but for repeatability I prefer the center.)

 Again, how you set your drop is based somewhat on your discipline.
-If this is your road bike and aerodynamics are a concern you should set your drop as low as you can tolerate without compromising breathing room or pedaling dynamics, trying to achieve a flat back when in the drops of your handlebars.
+If this is your road bike and aerodynamics are a concern you should set your drop as low as you can tolerate without compromising breathing room or pedaling dynamics, trying to achieve a flat back and forearms when on the hoods of your handlebars.
 Be cognizant of the point at which your pedal stoke suffers, you can't handle your bike, or your thighs touch your abdomen.
-Aerodynamics isn't helpful if the gains are negated by a loss in power output.
-Sprinters often keep their bars low for more leverage when making max watts when out of the saddle, so for everyone, balance is always the key, Be mindful of too much forward hip rotation or a restruction of the diaphram from too much drop, but also too much weight on the spine from sitting too upright, and not enough weight on the front wheel for good bike handling and traction.
+You may even find that moving your bars higher is what allows you to achieve the flat forearms on your hoods, with your elbows bent.
+In any case, an aerodynamic position isn't helpful if the gains are negated by a loss in power output or bike handling.
+Sprinters often keep their bars low for more leverage while making max watts when out of the saddle, so for everyone, balance is always the key, Be mindful of too much forward hip rotation or a restriction of the diaphragm from too much drop, but also too much compression on the spine from sitting too upright, and not enough weight on the front wheel for good bike handling and traction.

 If you're setting your position up for cyclocross, you might prefer to be able to reach the drops for descents or technical sections without having to bend over past that right angle point of your torso, and so set your drop very high.